 Sex discrimination involves treating someone (an applicant or employee) unfavorably because of that person’s sex.

 Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Title VII applies to employers with 15 or more employees, including state and local governments.
 It also applies to employment agencies and labor organizations, as well as to the federal government.

 In social psychology, a stereotype is a fixed, over-generalized belief about a particular group or class of people.
 Stereotyping infers a person has a whole range of characteristics and abilities we assume all group members have.
 Everybody is different, and we encounter a diverse set of people every day.
 Some differences cannot be seen by just looking at a person.
 In Module Three, you will learn to treat each person you encounter with respect and dignity.
 We will begin to identify what, if any, stereotypes a person may have.

 In Module Four, you will learn we are each responsible for changing our stereotypes and breaking down the barriers.

 Are your assumptions based on things you have heard from others, in school, TV, or the movies?
 Is it possible some of your negative images are incorrect, at least for some people in certain groups?
 Rather than making sweeping generalizations, try to get to know people as individuals.

 Words are a powerful tool.
 Knowing how we use words to communicate is vital in understanding where it fits into diversity and inclusion.
 Saying the right thing or, even more importantly, not saying the wrong thing will help you in your everyday life.
 In Module Five, you will learn the differences between listening and hearing, asking the right questions, and communicating with power.

-Organizations that address diversity and inclusion proactively have the most success implementing and enhancing diversity and inclusion programs.
-In Module Six, you will learn how to encouraging diversity in the workplace.
+Organizations that address diversity and inclusion proactively have the most success in implementing and enhancing diversity and inclusion programs.
+In Module Six, you will learn how to encourage diversity in the workplace.

 Coping with Discrimination